• Skip to primary navigation

 Where is Winnipeg?

-Winnipeg is located in southern Manitoba, found at the meeting of the Red and Assiniboine Rivers.
+Winnipeg is located in southern Manitoba and was found at the meeting of the Red and Assiniboine Rivers.
 Located near the longitudinal centre of North America, it is the largest city in the Canadian Prairies and is the capital of Manitoba.
 It is found on the No. 1 Highway, approximately 575 kilometres from Regina, Saskatchewan and 700 kilometres from Thunder Bay, Ontario.

 Winnipeg Weather

 Well… they don’t call it “Winterpeg” for nothing!
-Winnipeg is a city with all four seasons, and it’s always best to check the projected temperature ahead of your visit in order to pack accordingly.
+Winnipeg is a city with all four seasons, and it’s always best to check the projected temperature ahead of your visit and pack accordingly.
 Fortunately, Winnipeg gets approximately 318 days of sunshine a year, meaning even in winter, you get a lot of bright, cheerful days.

 And finally, winter is – you guessed it – very cold in Winnipeg.
 However, with the right clothing, you can stay nice and toasty on all of your Manitoba adventures.
 Expect averages in the -10°C to -20°C, dropping even lower when you factor in windchill.